Verizon Business Launches Virtualization Services Suite

 Reducing the number of servers needed to run an application reduces secondary data center costs as well, such as cooling and maintenance.

 A Modular Approach to Virtualization

 Verizon has taken a decidedly modular approach in packaging its virtualization services, creating individual product offerings for every stage of the technology lifecycle – from assessment to deployment to ongoing management – and for just about every customer need.
-It offers hosting as an option (not a requirement), and, although it is a VMware shop, Verizon consultants will work even with existing deployments of 'third party' technology.
+It offers hosting as an option (not a requirement), and, although it is a VMware shop, Verizon consultants will work even with existing deployments of &aposthird party&apos technology.